-Karen Dunn is one of the nation’s top trial lawyers, widely recognized for securing courtroom victories in difficult cases.
+Karen Dunn is one of the nation’s top trial lawyers and is widely recognized for securing courtroom victories in difficult cases.
 Karen is also highly skilled at crisis management, advising companies, public figures and boards of directors as they navigate reputation-threatening investigations, government inquiries and media scrutiny—often all at the same time.
-Karen has been named a “Litigator of the Year” by The American Lawyer for her role in “high-stakes, high-profile and hard-fought” cases and has been recognized as a “Star Individual,” by Chambers and Partners, which reports that Karen’s clients view her as “a go-to lawyer for your toughest, most challenging problems.”
+She has been named a “Litigator of the Year” by The American Lawyer for her role in “high-stakes, high-profile and hard-fought” cases and has been recognized as a “Band 1” trial lawyer and a “Star Individual” by Chambers and Partners, which reports that Karen’s clients view her as “a go-to lawyer for your toughest, most challenging problems.”

 Karen has successfully led many of the largest and most important trials of the past decade, including Waymo LLC v.
 Uber Technologies, Inc., the hotly contested trade secrets “battle royale,” which settled favorably for Uber shortly after Karen’s examination at trial of former CEO Travis Kalanick; Malden Transportation, Inc. v.
 Uber Technologies, Inc., where she delivered a complete defense victory in a $750 million dispute after being brought in to lead the trial team just six weeks before trial; Zehn-NY LLC v.
 The City of New York, representing Uber in its challenge to New York City’s so-called “cruising cap,” which was struck down as arbitrary and capricious; Epic Games Inc. v.
 Apple Inc., the high-stakes challenge to the App Store by the makers of Fortnite, which ended in victory for Apple following a three-week trial; Apple Inc. v.
 Qualcomm Incorporated, where she secured a $4 billion summary judgment win for Apple in the lead-up to trial; the Apple iPod iTunes Antitrust Litigation, a billion-dollar class action, which ended in a complete defense jury verdict; Oracle USA, Inc. v.
 Rimini Street, Inc., a copyright infringement and computer fraud dispute, Monster, LLC v.
 Beats Electronics, LLC, winning summary judgment for Beats on the eve of trial.